 In Year 8, all students undertake study in areas of Religious Education, English, Humanities and Social Sciences, Mathematics, Science, Health and Physical Education and Languages.
 Students are able to choose Elective Courses from a wide range of offerings, but must study a Performing Arts and a Visual Arts course and a Digital Technologies and a Design Technologies course.
 Literacy and Numeracy assistance is offered through Learning Support courses.

-Year 10 students study the five core subjects, but depending on their desired Upper Secondary pathway may undertake some of these subjects at pre-ATAR or pre-General levels.
+Year 10 students study the six core subjects, but depending on their desired Upper Secondary pathway may undertake some of these subjects at pre-ATAR or pre-General levels.
 Students select only one Elective Course per semester to provide them with a more in-depth experience and as preparation for Years 11 and 12.

 Students in Years 11 and 12 study Religious Education, English (or Literature) and four other subjects on either an ATAR or General pathway.
 All subjects offered are accredited by the School Curriculum and Standards Authority of Western Australia and can lead to the completion of the WACE.